Destiny 2: How to Upgrade Monument of Triumph Catalysts Fast

 Practical takeaway

 Monument of Triumph makes Destiny 2’s Exotic collection feel complete, but the smart play is selective, not exhaustive.
-Start with catalysts for the Exotics you already use, favor ritual and Exotic Order sources before raid and dungeon chases, and always read the objective before choosing the farm.
-If you treat the update like a source-management problem instead of a giant scavenger hunt, you will get the useful catalysts online much faster and avoid the grind trap that comes with trying to finish everything at once.
+Lean on Exotic Orders for the world-pool catalysts, start with the Exotics you already use, save raid and dungeon chases like Wish-Ender and Euphony for the weeks you actually run those activities, and always read the objective before choosing the farm.
+Treat it as a source-management problem instead of a giant scavenger hunt and you’ll get the catalysts that matter online far faster.

 Was this guide helpful?